 The good fiscal results we achieved last year and this have created space for us to be able to consider reducing the tax burden for the economy

 What tangible steps does the Government intend to take in the field of digitisation aimed at providing a favourable environment for the efficient development of digitisation in Serbia?

-Through the digitisation process, the state administration becomes a true service for citizens and businesses, and by investing in IT we want to show that this sector has great importance and a huge role to play in the country’s development.
+Through the digitisation process, the state administration becomes a real service for citizens and businesses, and by investing in IT, we want to show that this sector has great importance and a huge role to play in the country’s development.
 We can’t be competitive in the 21st century with counters and stamps.

 In your opinion, how is the quality of public-private dialogue?
 In this context, how would you assess the contribution of the Foreign Investors Council to this dialogue over the last 15 years?

 Conditions for doing business in Serbia have improved considerably over the last three years.
-Public finances are under control, and the macroeconomic environment is stable and predictable, which is important for businesspeople and for increasing investments.
+Public finances are under control, and the macroeconomic environment is stable and predictable, which is essential for business people and increasing investments.

 The Foreign Investors Council has been a significant partner of the Serbian Government all these years, capable of recognising and supporting economic policy, while at the same time helping us, with its opinions and research results, to face everything hindering the business world and how we can work together to improve the business environment.

-A dialogue with investors and the business community will remain among the priorities of the Government that I lead, in order for us to more easily achieve our common objective – a successful, efficient and wealthier Serbia.
+A dialogue with investors and the business community will remain among the priorities of the Government that I lead, for us to more easily achieve our shared objective – a successful, efficient and wealthier Serbia.

 I want to thank all members of the Foreign Investors Council for understanding that reforms often go slowly, but also for recognising that the Government has sincere intentions and is working with devotion every day on implementing them and changing Serbia for the better.
 Thanks for criticism that’s always constructive and helped us to advance faster and change all segments of our society.
 Only together can we be successful.